juxor/afaq/markdown/secG3.md

 defence of capitalism.
 In sum, the 'anarchy' of Libertarianism reduces to a liberal fraud."_ [**Libertarianism: Bogus Anarchy**]

-As class struggle anarchist Benjamin Franks notes individualist anarchism _"has similarities with, but is not identical to, anarcho-capitalism."_
+As class struggle anarchist Benjamin Franks notes, individualist anarchism _"has similarities with, but is not identical to, anarcho-capitalism."_
 [**Rebel Alliances**, p.
 44] For Colin Ward, while the _"mainstream"_ of anarchist propaganda _"has been **anarchist-communism**"_ there are _"several